St Jude's, Bristol: Transport

-St Jude's is served by a number of bus services operated by First West of England, linking it to the city centre and the wider Bristol area.
-Rail access is provided by a number of nearby railway stations; the area is 1.35 km north of Bristol Temple Meads station.
-Two local railway stations are adjacent to St Jude's; Lawrence Hill station and Stapleton Road station.
+Stapleton Road is the principal thoroughfare through St Jude's.
+The area is served by a number of bus services operated by First West of England, linking it to the city centre and the wider Bristol area.
+Rail access is provided by a number of nearby railway stations, as the area is only 1.35 km north of Bristol Temple Meads station with an additional two local railway stations near to the area: Lawrence Hill station and Stapleton Road station.

 St Jude's is located next to the M32 motorway, linking it to the M4 and M5 motorways.
 It is also bordered by the A4320 linking it to Bath.